 Moore became Chief Justice of the Alabama Supreme Court in 2001, but was removed two years later for intentionally ignoring a federal court order to remove a monument of the Ten Commandments from the Alabama Judicial Building.

 Moore went on to run for Alabama governor twice, losing the Republican primary by large margins both times.
 He considered running in the 2012 presidential election, at first as a Republican candidate and then as a Constitution Party candidate, but ultimately chose to return to the Alabama Supreme Court.

 In 2014, just a year after his reinstatement as Chief Justice, Moore tried to organize a constitutional convention to ban marriage equality, reaching out to all 50 American governors to enshrine the belief that marriage is “the union of one man and one woman” into the United States Constitution.
-Obviously, Moore’s efforts failed, but that did not deter from his crusade against equality.
+Obviously, Moore’s efforts failed, but that did not deter him from his crusade against equality.

 In 2016, he gained notoriety nationwide for ordering all Alabama probate judges to violate the United States Supreme Court’s marriage equality decision by enforcing the state’s nullified marriage equality ban.
 He was subsequently charged with six ethics violations and unanimously found guilty on all six by the Alabama Court of the Judiciary.
-Moore appealed to the special Arkansas Supreme Court, but it upheld the Judiciary decision.
+Moore appealed to the special Alabama Supreme Court, but it upheld the Judiciary decision.